Emeria Wilujeng Amir Siregar: Diplomatic career

 Emeria was sworn in as ambassador to the Czech Republic on 10 August 2010.
 She introduced herself to the Indonesian community in the Czech Republic on 10 October 2010 and presented her credentials to the President of the Czech Republic Václav Klaus on 16 November 2010.
 She described the posting as a "return to habitat" due to her extensive prior experience in the region.
 One of her key missions was to organize a state visit by Václav Klaus to Indonesia and to facilitate a visit by former president Václav Havel.
 She personally initiated contact with Havel, successfully arranging an exclusive interview for the Kompas newspaper, which she used to help foster Havel's interest in visiting Indonesia.
 A strong advocate for public diplomacy, Emeria emphasized the importance of media cooperation and provided extensive access to journalists to cover Indonesian activities and interests in the Czech Republic.
 In 2011, she held an Indonesian Day promotion to introduce Czech to Indonesian cuisine and art at a ski resort in Sedlec-Prčice, which was described as unusual.

 Emeria became the chief of the transport ministry's foreign cooperation bureau on 5 January 2016, serving until 2017.
 During the Eid season in mid-2016, Emeria became the head of the daily post for Eid transportation, where she oversee and ensure the safety of Eid transportation operations during her shift.
 From 2017 until her retirement in January 2023, she was assigned to the first American directorate, and later the second American directorate, where she became a senior advisor for economic cooperation between Indonesia and the Caribbean.

+Personal life

+Emeria is a divorcee and has a daughter.